ejgroene/declarative2024/README.md

-# declarative2024
+# declarative2024: In-Source Testing in ASP

-Session on Declarative 2024 on In-Source Testing in Answer Set Programming (ASP)
+Session on [Declarative 2024](https://declarative.amsterdam/program) on In-Source Testing in Answer Set Programming (ASP)

 This repository contains support materials for the session: